-a) New and amended accounting standards adopted by the Branch b) New accounting standards issued but not yet effective
+a) New and amended accounting standards adopted by the Branch

-A number of new accounting standards and amendments have been adopted effective 1 January 2017.
+The following new accounting standards and amendments have been adopted effective 1 January 2018.
 These have not had a material effect on the financial position or performance of the Branch.